maptv/decalendar/docs/decalendar.md

 #### Gregorian calendar date to `dotd` conversion {#sec-dotd}

 Using the asterisk with positive day number allows us to determine what the `dotd` would be in a common year and in a leap year.
 For example, `Day 358*` falls on an `Eightday` in common years and on a `Nineday` in leap years.
-Coincidentally, both of these days are rest days.
-In fact, many holidays just so happen to fall on `Decalendar` rest days.
+Coincidentally, both of these days are restdays.
+In fact, many holidays just so happen to fall on `Decalendar` restdays.
 The table below lists 8 such holidays and their day of the year (`doty`) and day of the month (`dotm`) numbers.

 | name             | date        | doty | dotm |
 | ------           | ------      | ---- | ---- |